jayway/RxAndroidLab/README.md

   Rx-related Android projects.
 * [RetroLambda](https://github.com/evant/gradle-retrolambda) - You really want to use lambdas
   when writing a lot of Rx code.

+## Prerequisites

+To do the labs, you need:

+* Android Studio 1.4 or 1.5 (haven't tried it with earlier versions).
+Or any development environment for Android that can build things with gradle.

+* Java 8.
+You can do the exercises without java 8, but you need to modify the gradle build files and remove retrolambda.
+And Rx without Retrolambda is like a keyboard without space.

 ## Exercises

 There are three exercises described here.
 One that is pure RxJava and two that focuses on